Matssim/Basic-C-Sharp-Projects/README.md

   <p>This is a console app that leverages basic C# comands, datatypes and operations to take in user input for a mock program, that determines whether a given profile qualifies for insurance</p>

 <h3 id="misc"><a href="https://github.com/Matssim/Basic-C-Sharp-Projects/tree/main/Misc.%20Assignments%20and%20Challenges">Miscellaneous Assignments and Challenges</a></h3>
-  <p>This is not a sinlge project per say, but a directory of files created for various assignments and challenges during the C# and .NET course.
+  <p>This is not a single project per say, but a directory of files created for various assignments and challenges during the C# and .NET course.
 It includes files that leverage basic and advanced C# functions.</p>

 <h3 id="Shipping_Quote_Program"><a href="https://github.com/Matssim/Basic-C-Sharp-Projects/tree/main/Shipping_Quote_Program/ShippingQuoteApp">Shipping Quote Program</a></h3>
   <p>This a console app that leverages basic C# comands, datatypes and operations to take in user input for a mock program, that calculates whether a shipment qualifies and what its cost would be</p>